-RegionX are generally used to configure Sensor's regions extraction characteristics.
 Other Processing module output Regions can be used to configure the size and characteristics of the processing modules' output (See for example the "3D Device data output control" chapter).
-Those Processing Module output regions should take the name of the processing module itself followed by their index.
+Those Processing Module output regions should take the name of the processing module itself followed by their index (such as Scan3dExtractionX).

-Note that if multiple Regions of interest are supported by the device, the RegionSelector can be added to various features such as Width, Height,.. to specify the behavior of the selected Region.
-In order to simplify the standard text and feature descriptions, the optional RegionSelector is not propagated to all the features of the SFNC that it can potentially select.
+Note that if multiple Regions of interest are supported by the device, the RegionSelector can be added to various features such as Width, Height,... to specify the characteristics of the selected Region.
+In order to simplify the standard text and feature descriptions (see above example), the optional RegionSelector is not explicitly propagated to all the features of the SFNC that it can potentially select.

-- Region0: Selected feature will control the region 0. - Region1: Selected feature will control the region 1. - Region2: Selected feature will control the region 2. - ... - Scan3dExtraction0: Selected feature will control the Scan3dExtraction0 output Region. - Scan3dExtraction1: Selected feature will control the Scan3dExtraction1 output Region. - Scan3dExtraction2: Selected feature will control the Scan3dExtraction2 output Region. - ... - All: Selected features will control all the regions at the same time.
+- Region0: Selected feature will control the region 0. - Region1: Selected feature will control the region 1. - Region2: Selected feature will control the region 2. - ... - Scan3dExtraction0: Selected feature will control the Scan3dExtraction0 output Region. - Scan3dExtraction1: Selected feature will control the Scan3dExtraction1 output Region. - Scan3dExtraction2: Selected feature will control the Scan3dExtraction2 output Region. - .. - All: Selected features will control all the regions at the same time.